cycloptux/GiselleBot-Documentation/docs/source/social_networks/twitter.rst

 * **%name%**: This will be replaced with the actual name of an account.
 E.g. ``CNN Breaking News``
 * **%timestamp% or %timestamp\_utc%**: This will be replaced with the current UTC time, with format ``YYYY-MM-DD HH:mm:ss (UTC)``.
 * **%timestamp\_pst%**: This will be replaced with the current PST time, with format ``YYYY-MM-DD HH:mm:ss (PST)``.
+* **%url%**: This will be replaced with the Twitter status URL.
+See below for more info.

-All headers will be followed by the actual Twitter status URL, rendering of that URL will be done by Discord.
+By default, without an explicit use of ``%url%``, all headers will be followed by the actual Twitter status URL on a new line; rendering of that URL will be done by Discord.

+If the ``%url%`` parameter is used, the default URL will **not** be appended to the custom header.

 **Default**: ``New tweet from %name%!``